System Design Space

 Read chapter

-Determine how the outside world will interact with your system.
-This is a contract between the system and its clients.
+At this step you define how the outside world interacts with your system.
+This is the contract between the solution and its clients: end users, mobile apps, or other services.

 REST API